What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 And they're both like, yeah, totally, we're both in favor of that.

-We're both gonna do that.
+We're both going to do that.

 We'll both share messaging.

-I mean, the best example would be the fact that it was just revealed that the Secretary of Education was the one that asked the school board to write the letter to the Justice Department to call the protesting parents uh terrorists, basically, right?
+I mean, the best example would be the fact that it was just revealed that the Secretary of Education was the one that asked the school board to write the letter to the Justice Department to call the protesting parents terrorists, basically, right?

-So they just go out to their partners in the non-government organization sphere or in the corporate sphere, and they go, hey, ask us to do this, and that'll give us the justification to do it.
+So they just go out to their partners in the non-government organization sphere or in the corporate sphere and they go, hey, ask us to do this.

 And so they're playing it both ways, right?

-Ask us to do this, and then we'll send the FBI to go kick down the doors of concerned mothers, or hey, encourage us to do this, and then when we censor people, we can say, hey, we're just going along with what our government is is asking us to do.
+And then when we censor people, we can say, hey, we're just going along with what our government is asking us to do.

-Uh so we do have some businesses that push back.
+So we do have some businesses that push back.

 I think some of them have to, man.